Toyota Aurion

 The Toyota Aurion /ˈɔriən/ is a mid-size car produced by Toyota in Australia and parts of Asia from 2006 to 2017.
 In the two generations it was produced, the Aurion was derived from the equivalent Camry.
 Changes were mainly limited to revised front- and rear-end treatment, along with changes to the interior.
 The Camry-based Aurion was also sold in the majority of East and Southeast Asia as the Toyota Camry, with the original version of the Camry sold alongside the Aurion in Australasia and the Middle East.
 In the previous two markets, the car replaced the Avalon model, which can trace its roots back to the early 1990s.
 A total of 111,140 Aurions were sold over the 10 year Australian production span.

-The name "Aurion" was derived from Greek word meaning "tomorrow".
+The name "Aurion" was derived from the Greek word meaning "tomorrow".

 First generation (XV40; 2006)

 The first generation Aurion was on sale from 2006 to 2012.
 In Australia and New Zealand, it replaced the Toyota Avalon (XX10).
-In some markets this car is referred to as the "prestige" Camry.
+In some markets, this car is referred to as the "prestige" Camry.
 The Aurion shares most of its tooling, drivetrain, and centre body work, with restyled front and rear ends and interior fittings.

-In 2006, Toyota Australia released a heavily enhanced version known as the TRD Aurion, with a supercharged engine and full bodykit.
+In August 2007, Toyota Australia released a heavily enhanced, high performance version known as the TRD Aurion, with a supercharged V6 engine, full bodykit and more performance upgrades.
+It was discontinued in March 2009 due to poor sales, as Toyota was only able to build and sell 537 examples in its one and a half years on sale.